pytennessee/pytn-2020/schedule/schedule.md

           Paul Bailey
         </td>
     <td class="room-100">
-      <a href="talks/creating-an-environment-for-wholeness-to-make-space-for-creativity">Creating an Environment for Wholeness to Make Space for Creativity</a> <br>
+      <a href="talks/how-to-stop-worrying-by-using-transactions-and-exceptions">How to Stop Worrying by using Transactions and Exceptions</a> <br>
-      Jessica Katz
+      Jason Myers
     </td>
     <td class="room-200">
       <a href="talks/optimizing-your-machine-learning-model-for-production">Optimizing Your Machine Learning Model For Production</a> <br>